box/developer.box.com/pages/sign/request-options/in-person.md

 In order to use this within your application, you need to create a signature request with the `is_in_person` flag set to `true` for each signer.

-However because your application needs to show the sign interface to the signer, you also need to use the `embed_url_external_user_id`so that you get back the embedded URL's, and then either open a browser window or use an iframe to display the signature interface.
+However because your application needs to show the Sign interface to the signer, you also need to use the `embed_url_external_user_id`so that you get back the embedded URLs, and then either open a browser window or use an iframe to display the signature interface.

 ![In person signing](images/sign-flow-in-person.png)

-Lets see an example.
+Let's see an example.

 ## Create an in person signature request